 Planning your looks on a face chart gives you a great visual aid during the consultation.
 Your client can actually see her options rather than trying to make decisions based on descriptions.
 Perhaps the choice will be easier if she eliminates an option or two right away by looking at face charts.
 These also give you the opportunity to practice techniques and blending certain colors before you apply anything to your client’s face.
 Plan a few looks in various colors, styles, and levels of glamour.

-5. Prepare your Kit
+5. Prepare Your Professional Makeup Artist Kit

 Once you’ve planned looks and created face charts, organize your makeup kit.
 Don’t pack so little that you limit your options and can’t adapt during the consultation.
 You should, however, avoid bringing things you know you won’t need.
 You will look very professional if your kit is organized with exactly what you need, plus some alternative product and color options.